 Proof of Address

-The bank will also require a minimum deposit amount when opening a new account.
-But don’t move all your money over just yet!
+The bank will also likely require a minimum deposit amount when opening a new account.
+But don’t move all your money just yet!

-You will want to run your new account and your old account for a couple of months to ensure that you have not missed any outgoing payments.
+You will want to use both your new and old accounts for a couple of months to ensure that you have not missed any outgoing payments.

-Financer.com recommends making sure you know your minimum balance requirements on your old and new account during the transition period.
-This will save you paying associated fees.
+Financer.com recommends making sure you know your minimum balance requirements on your old and new accounts during the transition period.
+This will save you from paying any associated fees.

 2. List All Outgoing Payments

-Switching banks is the perfect time to go through your bill payments and subscriptions to see if you are paying for anything you no longer use, like that gym membership or magazine or app subscription you forgot about for the last six months.
-It’s not the most fun way to spend your time, but doing so may save you a lot of money.
-Need more help canceling automatic payments – click here.
+Switching banks is the perfect time to go through your bill payments and subscriptions to see if you are paying for anything you no longer use.
+This may include a gym membership or magazine or app subscription, or anything else you forgot about over time.

 3. Update Your Automatic Payment Information

 Contact your employer and give them your new updated account information.
-After that, go through your list of all payments and begin the process of changing the payment methods.
+After that, go through your list of all payments and begin changing the payment methods.

-Generally, your automatic payments will be easy to change online.
-Most services websites or apps offer a “change payment” tab.
+Your automatic payments should be easy to change online.
+Most websites or apps offer a “change payment” tab.

 For some payments, you may have to call and speak to a customer service representative.
-If that happens, be sure to ask for a confirmation email that the services have been changed and keep it on file.
+If that happens, be sure to ask for a confirmation email that verifies the services were changed and keep it on file.

 4. Close Your Previous Bank Accounts

-Now that your income and automatic payments are all updated, and you have got the gist of managing the new online banking platforms, you can finally say goodbye to your old bank.
+Now that your income and automatic payments are updated, and you have gotten comfortable managing the new online banking platforms, you can finally say goodbye to your old bank.

-Closing an account will be different for every institute.
-For some banks, you will have to personally go in and close the account, while others will have an online option.
+Closing an account will be different for every institution.
+Some banks may require you to go in and close the account, while others will have an online option.